-HEAVENLY CREATURES is a frightening film -- not because of the murder's aftermath shown at the beginning of the film or even the murder itself -- but because of how innocent and seemingly like any other young teenage girl from any time or place Juliette and Pauline seem to be.
+HEAVENLY CREATURES is a frightening film.
+That's not because of the murder's aftermath shown at the beginning of the film or even the murder itself, but rather because of how innocent and seemingly like any other young teenage girl from any time or place Juliette and Pauline seem to be.
 Their Justin Bieber is Mario Lanza.
 They are emotional and overwrought about any and all drama that enters their lives.
 They argue with their parents.
 They are moody and mercurial in temperament.
 All of this makes their murder plot all the more terrifying, and makes Heavenly Creatures such a suspenseful and imaginative film.

 Peter Jackson's directing is highly creative, weaving rich montages and sequences highlighting the frenetic imaginations of the two girls and creating a counterpoint to the girls' drab and repressed 1950's surroundings.
 The under- and overtones of sex and violence throughout don't exactly make this a "family film," but for adults and older teens, Heavenly Creatures is an unforgettable experience.

 Families can talk about how this film was inspired by a true crime.
 Lots of movies and television shows are inspired by true stories.
 What are the similarities and differences between Heavenly Creatures and other movies and television shows that draw on true stories?

 What purpose do you think the dream montages and imaginative sequences serve?
 What would be lost if they weren't in the film?

 How is the stodginess of 1950's New Zealand conveyed through place and character, and how does this contrast with the wild imaginations of Pauline and Juliette?